Romanitho/Winget-AutoUpdate/README.md

 Set WAU to run at user logon.

 **-UpdatesInterval**
-Specify the update frequency: Daily (Default), BiDaily, Weekly, Biweekly, Monthly or Never.
+Specify the update frequency: Daily (Default), BiDaily, Weekly, BiWeekly, Monthly or Never.
 Can be set to 'Never' in combination with '-UpdatesAtLogon' for instance

 **-UpdatesAtTime**
 Specify the time of the update interval execution time.
 Default 6AM.
 (From version 1.15.0)